TraceMachina/nativelink/README.md

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/8050/badge)](https://www.bestpractices.dev/projects/8050)
 [![Slack](https://img.shields.io/badge/slack--channel-blue?logo=slack)](https://nativelink.slack.com/join/shared_invite/zt-281qk1ho0-krT7HfTUIYfQMdwflRuq7A#/shared-invite/email)

-NativeLink is an extremely (blazingly?) fast and efficient build cache and remote executor for systems that communicate using the [Remote execution protocol](https://github.com/bazelbuild/remote-apis/blob/main/build/bazel/remote/execution/v2/remote_execution.proto) such as [Bazel](https://bazel.build), [Buck2](https://buck2.build), [Goma](https://chromium.googlesource.com/infra/goma/client/) and
+## What's NativeLink?

-[Reclient](https://github.com/bazelbuild/reclient).
-NativeLink powers over one billion requests per month for customers using the system for their  production workloads.
+NativeLink is a blazingly fast, high-performance build cache and remote execution system that accelerates software compilation and testing while reducing infrastructure costs.
+It optimizes build processes for large-scale projects by intelligently caching build artifacts and distributing tasks across multiple machines, delivering exceptional speed improvements.
+NativeLink powers over one billion requests per month for customers using the system in production workloads.

-Supports Unix-based operating systems and Windows.
+## Key Features

+1. **Advanced Build Cache**:
+   - Stores results of previous build steps
+   - Reuses cached results for unchanged components
+   - Significantly reduces build times, especially for incremental changes

+2. **Efficient Remote Execution**:
+   - Distributes build and test tasks across a network of machines
+   - Parallelizes workloads for faster completion
+   - Utilizes remote resources to offload computational burden from local machines
+   - Ensures consistency with a uniform, controlled build environment

+NativeLink seamlessly integrates with build tools that use the Remote Execution protocol, such as [Bazel](https://bazel.build), [Buck2](https://buck2.build), [Goma](https://chromium.googlesource.com/infra/goma/client/), and [Reclient](https://github.com/bazelbuild/reclient).
+It supports Unix-based operating systems and Windows, ensuring broad compatibility across different development environments.

-## Getting Started with NativeLink
+## 🚀 Getting Started

-Below, you will find a few different options for getting started with NativeLink.
+This guide provides instructions on how to install, configure, and start using NativeLink.
+It covers various installation methods and includes steps for evaluating the system once it's up and running.

 ### 📝 Clone the NativeLink repository

 1. Go to the [NativeLink](https://github.com/TraceMachina/nativelink) repository on GitHub.
 Clone the repository via SSH or HTTPS.
 In this example the repository is cloned via SSH:
 ```bash
 git clone git@github.com:TraceMachina/nativelink.git
 ```

+### 🛠️ Installation Methods

+Choose one of the following methods to install NativeLink:

-### 📦 Installing with Cargo
+#### 📦 Installing with Cargo

 1. First install Rust, but skip to step 2 if you have it already.
 ```bash